cyrildiagne/fstq/README.md

     <details><summary>From a Jupyter notebook / Colab</summary>
     <p>

-    - If you're using Colab, upload the credentials json
+    - If you're using Colab, upload your credentials json and setup the credentials env:
-    - Setup the credentials env in the notebook:

       ```sh
       %env GOOGLE_APPLICATION_CREDENTIALS='/path/to/credentials.json'